-- 49. Millions of semi-automatic firearms in common use for lawful purposes are possessed by law-abiding people throughout the United States, including in California.
-Those firearms include, but are not limited to, highly-popular makes and models of handguns like the Glock models 17, 19, 22, and 23, the Smith & Wesson M&P series models, the Springfield Armory XD series models, and many others, including some pistols that have now been discontinued. - 50.
-Millions of such firearms, including those handguns, are commonly possessed by law-abiding people for lawful purposes including target shooting, training, sport shooting, competition, and self-defense. - 51.
-Millions of such firearms, including those handguns, were designed with and were intended to be used with magazine capacities exceeding 10 rounds.
-For example, one of the most common and popular models of handgun commonly used and possessed for selfdefense, the Glock model 17 9mm, was designed with a 17-round magazine. - 52.
-Many of these handguns that were designed for factory-standard large-capacity magazines that hold more than 10 rounds, including the Glock model 17 handgun, are available for sale in the State of California to law-abiding people and on the Roster of Handguns Certified for Sale (Roster) promulgated and maintained by the California Department of Justice. - 53.
-Some handguns were designed, equipped and sold only with Large-Capacity
+48. Millions of semi-automatic firearms in common use for lawful purposes are possessed by law-abiding people throughout the United States, including in California.
+Those firearms include, but are not limited to, highly-popular makes and models of handguns like the Glock models 17, 19, 22, and 23, the Smith & Wesson M&P series models, the Springfield Armory XD series models, and many others, including some pistols that have now been discontinued.

-&lt;sup>4 The Roster can be viewed online at http://certguns.doj.ca.gov.
+49. Millions of such firearms, including those handguns, are commonly possessed by law-abiding people for lawful purposes including target shooting, training, sport shooting,

+1 competition, and self-defense.

+50. Millions of such firearms, including those handguns, were designed with and were intended to be used with magazine capacities exceeding 10 rounds.
+For example, one of the most common and popular models of handgun commonly used and possessed for selfdefense, the Glock model 17 9mm, was designed with a 17-round magazine.

+51. Many of these handguns that were designed for factory-standard large-capacity magazines that hold more than 10 rounds, including the Glock model 17 handgun, are available for sale in the State of California to law-abiding people and on the Roster of Handguns Certified for Sale (Roster) promulgated and maintained by the California Department of Justice.

-Magazines, and for which no magazines holding ten or fewer rounds were ever produced by the original manufacturer.
+52. Some handguns were designed, equipped and sold only with Large-Capacity Magazines, and for which no magazines holding ten or fewer rounds were ever produced by the original manufacturer.
 For example, manufacturer Smith & Wesson, on information and belief, never produced or sold OEM magazines holding ten or fewer rounds specifically for use with its Model 59 pistol, the type that is owned by plaintiff Macaston.
 On information and belief, the Steyr GB 9mm pistol owned by plaintiff Dang was manufactured only with large-capacity magazines, and no compatible magazines were ever made or are otherwise available for said firearm.

-- 54. The State of California expressly recognizes that the large-capacity magazines prohibited under the Large-Capacity Magazine Ban to normal, law-abiding people who possess them for lawful purposes have intrinsic value for self-defense in its exemption for armored vehicle companies and their employees, Cal.
+53. The State of California expressly recognizes that the large-capacity magazines prohibited under the Large-Capacity Magazine Ban as to normal, law-abiding people who possess them for lawful purposes have intrinsic value for self-defense in its exemption for armored vehicle companies and their employees, Cal.
 Penal Code § 32435, as armored vehicle companies and personnel are only legally authorized for defensive, rather than offensive, actions using such large-capacity magazines to preserve life and property from violent attackers.
 Other statutory exemptions make it clear that California fully recognizes that large-capacity magazines have intrinsic value as parts of semi-automatic pistols, per the exemptions that it allows.
 (See list of statutory exemptions, found at Penal Code Part 6, Title 4, Div.
-10, Chapter 5, Article 2, at §§ 32400, et seq.) - 55.
-As alleged herein, the legislative prohibition on the possession of a fundamental part of most lawfully-owned handguns and rifles amounts to a de facto confiscation of firearms, or parts thereof, which are in common use for lawful purposes.
-As Plaintiffs will demonstrate at trial, the so-called large capacity magazines are widely owned, used and are inherent parts of operating and lawfully-possessed firearms.
-The state may not enact nor enforce a statutory scheme which amounts to confiscation of constitutionally-protected bearable arms, either with or without compensation. - 56.
-Plaintiffs must now appeal to the third branch of government and seek declaratory and injunctive relief to invalidate the statutory provisions and enjoin any further action by the Attorney General of California and the California Department of Justice Bureau of Firearms to confiscate and take, or to allow confiscation and taking by local law enforcement agencies, their lawfully-possessed and constitutionally-protected property, and infringe their right to keep and bear lawfully-acquired arms, in common use, which are not unusual and dangerous.
+10, Chapter 5, Article 2, at §§ 32400, et seq.)